 The space is all about transition, from cafe to wine bar.
 Inside is an eclectic mix of plush armchairs, colourful plastic chairs and timber benches, with the bar decorated in psychedelic stripes.
 Outside is just as comfortable, with large industrial heaters and blankets to cosy up with wine in hand (and maybe a cheesy jaffle too).
 There’s also a hidden basement with a speakeasy feel to it - it's open on Fridays.

-Though the kitchen is tiny, equipped with just two induction cookers, two ovens and a fryer, chef James McRae’s creativity makes up for it, serving globally inspired fusion food that has you covered from breakfast until well after dinner.
+Though the kitchen is tiny, equipped with just two induction cookers, two ovens and a fryer.
+Still, the kitchen serves globally inspired fusion food that has you covered from breakfast until well after dinner.
 Share a plate of Asian sashimi tuna nachos with sriracha and wasabi, or order the balsamic and honey glazed pork cheeks and keep it all to yourself.